dingmaotu/mql4-lib/README.md

 2. Current price level

-It is very common to get the correspond ask/bid value based on order type.
+It is very common to get the corresponding ask/bid value based on order type.
 For buy order, open with ask, close with bid; and vice versa for sell order.
 I provide 2 basic operations to get this value.

     * s() get the correct price to *start* an order